avocode/electron-windows-autoupdate/README.md

 ```
 It should open `RELEASES` in the browser, maybe it downloads it.
 Anyway everything but `404` is OK.

-So now we have to tell `Squirrel` that we already have some versions of our app built and we want another version to be and update of older ones.
+So now we have to tell `Squirrel` that we already have some versions of our app built and we want another version to be an update of older ones.

 To do that, just **bump version** in [package.json](package.json) to eg. `2.0.0`.
 If you won't bump version, new build will not be an update of previous version.